Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

-"CoC7.ErrorExperiencePackageArchetype": "You can not use Experience Packages if Archetypes are enabled", "CoC7.ErrorExperiencePackageNotGM": "Your keeper must apply Experience Packages", "CoC7.ErrorExperiencePackageNotInvestigator": "You can only use Experience Package on Investigators", "CoC7.ErrorNoActorPermission": "You are not the Owner of this Actor", "CoC7.ErrorOpposedRollsLimitedToTwoActors": "An opposed card requires two actors", "CoC7.ErrorOpposedRollsMissingAttackerDefender": "An opposed card needs an attacker and defender", "CoC7.ErrorRollAlreadyCompleted": "This roll has already been completed", "CoC7.ErrorTokenIncorrect": "Unable to find selected token", "CoC7.ErrorUnknownDistanceUnit": "Unknown distance unit, using {distance}{unit} as {distance} yards", "CoC7.Errors.IncorrectAttribute": "Incorrect Attribute",
+"CoC7.ErrorExperiencePackageArchetype": "You can not use Experience Packages if Archetypes are enabled", "CoC7.ErrorExperiencePackageNotGM": "Your keeper must apply Experience Packages", "CoC7.ErrorExperiencePackageNotInvestigator": "You can only use Experience Package on Investigators", "CoC7.ErrorOpposedRollsLimitedToTwoActors": "An opposed card requires two actors", "CoC7.ErrorOpposedRollsMissingAttackerDefender": "An opposed card needs an attacker and defender", "CoC7.ErrorTokenIncorrect": "Unable to find selected token", "CoC7.ErrorUnknownDistanceUnit": "Unknown distance unit, using {distance}{unit} as {distance} yards", "CoC7.Errors.IncorrectAttribute": "Incorrect Attribute",